 The following commands permanently delete your Steam configuration, game saves stored locally, and downloaded games.
 Cloud-synced saves remain on Steam’s servers and will sync when you reinstall.
 Export any local-only saves before proceeding.

-Remove Steam’s configuration and local data directories:
+Remove Steam’s configuration and local data directories (applies to both APT and Flatpak installations):

 rm -rf ~/.steam ~/.local/share/Steam